ScreenCell and

-Circulating Tumor Cells (CTCs) are cancer cells that have detached from the primary tumor or metastases and travel through the bloodstream.
+Circulating tumor cells are cancer cells that have detached from the primary tumor or metastases and travel through the bloodstream.
 They play a pivotal role in metastatic dissemination by colonizing distant organs and establishing new tumor lesions.

 Diagnostic assistance